-15.4.2.
-Nonvolatile Replanning to minimize disruption (Semi-movable Planning Entities)
+15.3.2.
+Nonvolatile Replanning (Semi-movable Planning Entities)

 Replanning an existing plan can be very disruptive on the plan.
 If the plan affects humans (such as employees, drivers, ...), very disruptive changes are often undesirable.
 In such cases, nonvolatile replanning helps: the gain of changing a plan must be higher than the disruption it causes.